 I've been a Photographer for five years, and this is a question I get asked a lot.
 People often ask me what camera I shoot with, which lenses I use, and...what's really in my camera bag!
 Well, when I was in Photography School, the first thing I learned was...it doesn't matter what gear you use, what matters is the way you use it.
 And that kind of stuck to me.
 And here I am, carrying all sorts of light equipment and only what is necessary for my type of photography style.
 I am a natural light photographer, and I shoot in natural light 99% of the time, which helps me carry a bit less things.
 I'm also doing less Weddings, which is why my equipment is now 'lighter'.
 When shooting weddings, it's a whole different camera bag, for sure!
 But for my everyday lifestyle + portrait shoots, this is what I carry with me.

 My essentials start with my camera, of course!
 And yes, I'm a crop-sensor user!
-I currently shoot with a Nikon D7100.
+I currently shoot with a Nikon D7500, and have a D7100 that I use as my backup camera.
 I've always used a crop-sensor camera, and up until about two months ago, my main camera body was a Nikon D90, which I miss dearly and wish It would've never drowned!
 My fellow photographer friends never believed me when they saw my work, and thought I was shooting with a full-frame camera.
 For me personally, since I never really needed the extra features of a full-frame, which are a lot of them, I decided to stick with a crop-sensor.
 I find that my crop-sensors are easier to replace, being that they're less expensive, and some models are just as good as the full-frames.
 Also, when I photographed weddings, I usually only did outdoor and beach weddings, for which my ISO and crop-sensor features worked really well for me and for my clients.
 Will I decide going full-frame in the future?
 Yes!
 Only because I am now more in Portrait + Fashion photography, and a full-frame will definitely be the best choice to have.
+Can’t wait to purchase my new full frame body 💛

 So, really, What's in my Camera Bag?